 There is a subplot that tells you the inside story of the Intelligence agencies and their agents.
 How they play with politicians and sometimes play in their hands.
 The wheeler-dealers who are never too far.
-And help crack the codes that best of intelligence agencies may fail to unlock.
-Author has skillfully left a few open ends like the corruption angle of the PM’s father, and the real genesis of Nehru name in DPM’s claim to fame.
+And help crack the codes that the best of intelligence agencies may fail to unlock.
+The author has skillfully left a few open ends like the corruption angle of the PM’s father, and the real genesis of Nehru’s name in DPM’s claim to fame.
 I assume they will be dealt in the next book if there is one being planned.
 A few new characters have been added.
-Like a Malayali Intelligence chief, and Oriya bureaucrat and a couple of mixed breed first-time politicians.
+Like a Malayali Intelligence chief, an Oriya bureaucrat, and a couple of mixed breed first-time politicians.
 Old protagonists have been strengthened, like a Ram-Lakshman Jodi, highlighting one’s characteristics by making them absent in the other.

 Women have been sidelined throughout the story.
-And mostly play the role of supporting wives, piling on sisters-in-law or appealing journalists.
-Giving a signal that politics remains a male dominant profession give and take an exception.
+And mostly play the role of supporting wives, piling on sisters-in-law, or appealing journalists.
+Giving a signal that politics remains a male-dominant profession, give and take an exception.
 Social media also gets a mention towards the end of the story.
 An indication of the time when it became relevant for the politicians.
-Or indicating the time when the author got hooked on to the internet and realized it as a medium that impacts politicians.
+Or indicating the time when the author got hooked onto the internet and realized it as a medium that impacts politicians.
 And can be a good tool in their hands.
-A dreamy author wishfully makes Teen Murti Bhavan the official residence of Prime Minister.
+A dreamy author wishfully makes Teen Murti Bhavan the official residence of the Prime Minister.

 The War Ministry was a book I was looking forward to reading.
 So my expectations were a bit high.
 There was a huge gap between the last book and this.
 So the earlier story and characters sometimes got lost in mind.
 There are a lot of new characters introduced in this book and I got lost in them.
 Especially they have confusing names and are called by various variations of their names – sometimes by the first name and sometimes by the last name.
 A small thing but can break the flow of reading, as you have to go back and see who is who?

-Overall a good read, one of the few political fictions worth your time.
+Overall a good read, one of the few political fiction worth your time.

 You may buy this book – The War Ministry by Krishan Partap Singh at Amazon.